Evaluation innovation in Aotearoa:

 In this context, we have hope in the role of evaluation to help us come to trusted, credible, and evidence-based conclusions about the quality, importance and value of what is relevant in our society.
 Our role as evaluators is to increase our society’s capacity, both locally and globally, to make better decisions for people and planet based on credible evidence.

-● understanding current local and global crises and challenges
+- understanding current crises and challenges

-● helping vulnerable communities adapt to current and future changes
+- helping vulnerable communities adapt to current and future changes